sts10/tidy/readme.markdown

 Tidy can be used to **create new word lists** (for example, if given more than one list, Tidy will combine and de-duplicate them) with desirable qualities.
 You can obviously **edit** existing word lists.

+### Other resources
-If you want to _audit_ an existing word list, Tidy can do that, but I'd suggest using my related [Word List Auditor](https://github.com/sts10/wla).
+* If you want to _audit_ an existing word list, Tidy can do that, but I'd suggest using my related [Word List Auditor](https://github.com/sts10/wla).
+* If you just want some word lists, you can check out my [Orchard Street Wordlists](https://github.com/sts10/orchard-street-wordlists).

-## Features
+## Tidy's features

 Given a text file with one word per line, this tool will create a new word list in which...